wso2/docs-is/en/docs/learn/user-registration-with-email-verification.md

 		lock_on_creation=true
 		```

-	2. To configure the email server to send emails requesting a passwor entry, add the following configurations.
+	2. To configure the email server to send emails requesting a password entry, add the following configurations.

 		-	**from_address**: This is the email address from which the confirmation email will be sent.
 		-	**username**: This is the user name of the given email address.